werainkhatri/werainkhatri/README.md

-# Hey World!
-Viren here.
+# Hello World!
+Viren here

 ### About Me:

-I'm a Mobile Application Developer, doing my Bacholer's in Computer Science and Engineering at [NIT Raipur](http://nitrr.ac.in).
-Here to contribute in open source.
-I like Math and Minecraft.
+I'm a Mobile Application Developer, proficient in Flutter.
+I am doing my Bacholer's in Computer Science and Engineering from NIT Raipur.
+Here to contribute to open source software and make cool ideas come to life.

 ### Connect w/ me on my socials